 The stadium was accessed through the same door we would use on Sunday at the end of the race, located on one of the complex sides.

 But instead of entering the track, the runner's fair was located on the ground floor of the stadium.

 Obviously, the fair is not yet on a par with those offering larger races (marathons or half marathons in capitals such as Madrid, Barcelona, Valencia or Seville), but the truth is that it has improved compared to other years.
 In all respects: exhibition, atmosphere, services, etc.

-The advantage of being one of the first to go is that there are no crowds yet, so the process is much faster and quieter.
-The service by the volunteers in the bib collection area was fast and effective, located in the "street" parallel to the fair stands.
-The bibs were first collected, sorted by the target time in which they were expected to finish, correctly arranged so that the volunteer could find them quickly.
+The advantage of being one of the first to arrive is that there are still no crowds, so the process is much faster and calmer.
+The service provided by the volunteers in the bib pick-up area was fast and effective, located in the "street" parallel to the fair stands.
+First the bibs were collected, classified by the target time in which they were expected to finish, correctly ordered so that the volunteer could find them quickly.

-After picking up the bib, you had to go to the second area which, depending on whether the shirt to be picked up was a size L/XL or S/M, would be on the left or right.
+After picking up your bib, you had to go to the second area, which, depending on whether the T-shirt to pick up was size L/XL or S/M, would be on the left or right side.
 I picked up four bibs, so I had to visit both sides.
-After giving you a "shopping bag", you went through the different points to pick up everything until you completed the runner's bag: shirt, an oil cake, a cereal sweep, a broth brick, a couple of promotional creams and some advertising "stationery".
-That is, I did the shopping.
-Finally, we all went out to the chip check area, where you checked on the screen that the names that were engraved on each chip corresponded to the bib number.
+After being handed a "shopping bag", you went through the different points to pick up everything until the runner's bag was complete: T-shirt, an oil cake, a cereal bar, a brick of broth, a couple of promotional creams and some advertising "stationery".
+In other words, I did the shopping.
+Finally we all went out to the chip checking area, where we checked on the screen that the names that were engraved on each chip corresponded with the bib number.

 There were also the points where they could take pictures with the bib, very typical among the runners, although the lighting leaves much to be desired, more than a stadium looks like a cave.
 Of course, the threat of rain did not allow the device to be placed outside, which would be the most desirable.